sophie-thomson/mad-hatters-personality-quiz/README.md

 # Mad Hatter's Personality Quiz

-A fun character quiz to see which character from Alice in Wonderland you are most similar to.
+The Mad Hatter's Personality Quiz is a fun way to see which character from Alice in Wonderland you are most similar to.

+The adventures of Alice in Wonderland are well known and loved around the World.
+The larger than life characters and bizarre situations have inspired movies and songs, and influenced pop culture for almost 160 years.

+This quiz will take the user on their own personal journey through Wonderland and will compare their own personality traits with 6 of the best known characters that Lewis Carrol first created in 1865.

 ![Multi-device mockup showing responsiveness]()